AnandSidd/SearchPhoto/README.md

-# SearchPhoto
+## SearchPhoto

-An app to search image using FlickrAPI built using kotlin This app is made for the purpose of coding task for Dekko News App Assignment
+# An app to search image using FlickrAPI built using kotlin.
+This app is made for the purpose of coding task for Dekko News App Assignment